the-isf-academy/new-making-with-code/content/cs9/unit02/project_story/_index.md

 ## [4] Resources

+### 👾 Games for inspiration
-👾 **If you need inspiration, explore these narrative games.** As you play, consider the different genres and what's possible with this structure.
+**If you need inspiration, explore these narrative games.** As you play, consider the different genres and what's possible with this structure.
 - [Harry Potter - Sorting Hat](https://unfold.studio/stories/303/)
 - [Oregon Trail 1971](https://unfold.studio/stories/10782/)
 - [City Exploration](https://unfold.studio/stories/2649/)